rmosolgo/graphql-ruby/guides/limiters/runtime.md

 The limiter will not _interrupt_ a long-running field.
 Instead, it stops executing new fields after a client exceeds its allowed processing time.
 This is because interrupting arbitrary code may have unintended consequences for I/O operations, see ["Timeout: Ruby's most dangerous API"](https://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/).

 Also, the limiter only checks remaining time at the _start_ of a query and it only decreases the remaining time at the _end_ of a query.
 This means that simulaneous queries may consume the remainder at the same time.
-Use the {% internal_link "Active Operation Limiter", "/limiters/active_operations" %} to limit behavior in this regard.
+Use the [Active Operation Limiter](/limiters/active_operations) to limit behavior in this regard.
 This implementation is basically a trade-off: more granular updates would require more communication with Redis which would add overhead to each request.